nguyen-dinh-thanh/cyclistic-bike-share-analysis/README.md

 * To resolve this, I had to adapt my workflow.
 Instead of relying on Google Drive, I sourced the dataset directly within Kaggle and modified my Python script to dynamically read from Kaggle's ../input/ directory using the os and glob libraries.
 This allowed the pandas.to_gbq() function to successfully push the data to BigQuery without relying on external dependencies.

 * This roadblock turned into a highly rewarding learning opportunity.
 It not only strengthened my Python programming skills but also taught me the importance of writing adaptable code, troubleshooting environment-specific limitations, and independently researching technical workarounds—essential problem-solving skills for any data professional.

+---
+*Thank you for reading my case study!
+Feel free to connect with me on* [LinkedIn](https://www.linkedin.com/in/nguyen-d-thanh) *to discuss more about data analytics and this project.*